Last Updated on March 18, 2021 by Johannes Kristjansson

 Number Five: Bianchi Bicycles

 Bianchi has been designing and manufacturing bicycles longer than any other maker on our list.
+That is one of the reasons it´s on the list of best road bike brands.

 They were founded in Italy back in 1885 and despite a decades long foray into that motorcycle market, Bianchi continues to build bikes today and is one of the best-known brands.